Singer Teacher Music and Recordings Live Performances Writer

 — Kathy Norklun, Woodstock Times

-In 1993, she founded her voice studio in the mid-Hudson Valley, which she calls Woodlark Studio.
-Its mission is holistic as well as professional: to provide expert teaching to people who want to improve their voices, whether they’re beginners or professionals, and also to include the healing component of music.
+In 1993, she founded her teaching studio in the mid-Hudson Valley and New York City, originally called Woodlark Studio and then Woodlark Arts, Inc. Its mission was holistic as well as professional: to provide expert teaching to people who want to improve their voices, whether beginners or professionals, and also to include the healing component of music.
+She became known as one of the premiere voice teachers in the Hudson Valley.

 “Thank you for all you have done for me over the past five years, to help me become the singer I am now, and to get to this point.”